hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Testing.md

 }
 ```

-### `HBApplication.test`
+### `Application.test`

-The ``/Hummingbird/HBApplicationProtocol/test(_:_:)`` function takes two parameters, first the test framework to use and then the closure to run with the framework client.
+The ``/Hummingbird/ApplicationProtocol/test(_:_:)`` function takes two parameters, first the test framework to use and then the closure to run with the framework client.
 The test framework defines how we are going to test our application.
 There are three possible frameworks

 #### Router (.router)